sjakati98/awesome-tools-for-agents/README.md

     - [Exa Ai](https://exa.ai) - The Exa API retrieves the best content on the web using embeddings-based search
     - [Tavily](https://tavily.com) - Tavily Search API is a search engine optimized for LLMs and RAG, aimed at efficient, quick and persistent search results.
     - [Steel.dev](https://github.com/steel-dev/steel-browser) - Steel is an open-source browser API that lets you control fleets of browsers in the cloud.
+    - [Hyperbrowser](https://www.hyperbrowser.ai/) - Hyperbrowser is a powerful cloud browser platform that lets you run automated browser sessions at scale.
 - Code Understanding
     - [Gitingest](https://github.com/cyclotruc/gitingest) - Web interface to turn codebases into prompt-friendly text
 - Crawling